ncase/anxiety/scenes/act1.md

 h: Whatever.
 New Tinder notification.

 h: Oh I got a match!
+They're cute!

-b: Is that so, human who I should clarify is an 18+ *college* student?
+b: Is that so, human whom I should clarify is 18+?

 h: Please, please don't ruin this for m--

-b: DANGER-

-b: DANGER-

-b: DANGER-

-b: DANGER-
+b: DANGER DANGER DANGER DANGER

 [You're being *used* by other people.](#act1f_used_by_others)